 - Thanks to team members building bird nest boxes, 137 Tree Swallow chicks were born last spring at our Cambridge and Woodstock, Ontario, assembly plants.

-- Toyota has 12 sites with Conservation Certification from the Wildlife Habitat Council.
-In 2017, we welcomed the first two non-manufacturing sites to the list: the new R&D center in York, Michigan, and the proving grounds in Phoenix, Arizona.
+- Toyota has programs at 12 sites with Wildlife Habitat Council Conservation Certification.
+In 2017, we welcomed programs at the first two non-manufacturing sites to the list: the new R&D center in York, Michigan, and the proving grounds in Phoenix, Arizona.

 - Thanks to support from Toyota, the Galápagos archipelago has a state-of-the-art fueling facility that is one of the most advanced and environmentally safe in all of South America.